 Rapper Anthony Watkins (aka Fat Tone) of Kansas City was shot to death in 2005 at age 24.
 He was murdered by rapper Mac Minister because he was suspected to have murdered Andrew Hicks (Mac Dre) the previous year.

 In April 2005 Wipeout, a Detroit rapper, was shot to death outside a nightclub.

-Blade Icewood (Darnell Lindsay), Detroit rapper, was shot to death in April 2005 at age 28.
+Blade Icewood (Darnell Lindsay), Detroit rapper, was shot to death on April 1, 2005, at age 28.
 Seven months earlier he had been shot seven times with an AK-47 rifle and left paralyzed from the chest down and bound to a wheelchair.
 He was a member of the Lord’z underground rap group.